ChiarelliS/Portfolio/Project1/readme.md

 To extract the data I created a [python script](https://github.com/ChiarelliS/Portfolio/blob/main/Project1/api.py).

+# TODO
+1. WATCH DBT VIDEOS AND WORK WITH DBT
+2. ADD DBT WORKFLOW
+3. ORCHESTRATE THE WORKFLOWS
+4. CREATE DASHBOARDS AND PUBLISH DOES HERE

 ## DATA TRANSFORMATION AND DATA VISUALIZATION
 # - Using dbt to transform our data that is in the datawarehouse in the cloud
 # - Creating some interesting dashboards